 Retirement Planning (3 credits)

-Select Topics in Elder Law (1 credit) (on-campus course for students entering in fall 2009)
+Select Topics in Elder Law (1 credit) (Three-day on-campus course taken in the student's first Fall semester)

 Elder Law LL.M.
 Elective Courses (students select two to four)